Does France have a ‘golden visa’ scheme for gaining nationality?

 France does not have its own golden visa programme.

-However, it is affected by the rules of other countries that do offer this because the visas grant the right to travel within the EU Schengen Area - of which France is part - without another visa or travel permission.
+However, it is affected by the rules of other countries that do offer this because the visas (as do other long-stay visas and residency permits) grant the right to travel within the EU Schengen Area - of which France is part - without another visa or travel permission.

 Golden visas grant anyone eligible who can invest over a certain amount of money (usually into property) the right to live, and sometimes work, in the country in which they have invested.

-This means that non-EU or EEA citizens, such as British citizens, can apply for a golden visa and then use it to travel without limits in the EU Schengen Area.
+This means that non-EU or EEA citizens can apply for a golden visa and then use it to travel within the EU Schengen Area.

 Eligibility